Housing and Neighborhood Actions

 NH A8.
 Develop and adopt four to six neighborhood plans annually.

-Completed plans covering all areas of Roanoke.
+By 2010, planning staff had completed plans covering all areas of Roanoke.

 Neighborhood plans address these specific elements.